CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 - Included a pll for future `clk` changes.
 - JTAG interface need to be exported to be connected for [debugging](#debugging-with-openocdgdb).
 - The Interrupts (`timerInterrupt`, `externalInterrupt`, `softwareInterrupt`) are currently left open. need to port the software controller if we are going to use the functions that depends on the interrupt.
-- A single dual port access on-chip memory serves as both the data and the instructions memory.
+- **OCRAM:** A single dual port access on-chip memory serves as both the data and the instructions memory.
 The settings are consistent with the `./sw/link.ld` settings (32K).
+This memory will be loaded with an `.mif` executable binary in the project root at synthesis.

 ## TopLevel VHDL